quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		)
 ```

-The above code will execute a table with 3 row elements,i.e., "Low", "Medium" and "High" and their corresponding "Sales Amount".
+The above code will execute a table with 3 row elements,i.e., "*Low*", "*Medium*" and "*High*" and their corresponding "Sales Amount".

+## Query Measures